ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 5. Check the latest release of the theme/plugin is in the [Composer repo](https://composer.wp.dsd.io/).
 You will need to be on the VPN to see this.

-### Phase III - Update Multisite to bring in latest theme/plugin
+### Phase III - Update multisite to bring in latest theme/plugin

 1. Make sure you are on the VPN

-1. Use the terminal tool to go to the root folder of the multisite.
+1. Use the terminal tool and go to the root folder of the multisite.

 2. Switch to master branch (if not already on) and git pull any latest changes down.